konki-vienna/SVG-to-TurtleStitch/README.md

 ---

+### TLDR;
+You can scroll to the bottom of the page to watch a video walk through.

+---

 ### Disclaimer:

 While using tools other than Figma or Google Spreadsheets is perfectly fine, this guide will specifically focus on the process as it relates to my particular setup at hand.